misinformed

 As in years past, Democrats relied on the traditional media to do much of the heavy lifting required to change wrong perceptions into right realities and, as has increasingly become the case since at least 2000, if not earlier, this faith was clearly (and this time fatally) misplaced.

-• Addicted to spectacle and horse-races (not policy)
+• Addicted to spectacle and horse-races (not policy), or

-• Doing less with much less from its paymasters — replacing investigative journalism with a new value-add, “access,” that requires the opposite (i.e. bending over forward to be “fair”), which apparently includes the inability to ‘call out’ 95%+ of the political lies being told.
+• Doing less with much less from its paymasters— replacing investigative journalism with a new value-add, “access,” that requires investigation’s opposite (i.e. bending over forward to be “fair”), which apparently includes the inability to ‘call out’ 95%+ of the political lies being told (all by one party).

-• Stuck out of the mud by ethical standards dating back 200+ years of normal times, which would at least be cute if it were easier to tell whether modern adherence to these norms reflected genuine conviction, rather than the deployment of disposiples leveraged for decidedly unethical (and un-American) ends.
+• Allegedly stuck out of the mud by ethical standards dating back 200+ years of normal times, which would at least be adorable if it were easier to tell whether modern adherence to these norms reflected genuine conviction, rather than the deployment of disposiples leveraged for decidedly unethical (and un-American) ends.

 • Dealing with a crumbling Chinese wall between corporate and editorial, and a consequent new dictum, “Republicans buy newspapers, too.”2

-• The one part of the economy that really was better under Trump, and now, in existential crisis without him , was desperately determined to do whatever it could for another Trump fix, aka “Trump Bump 2.0.”
-Even if it meant baldly violating the very principles it claimed to uphold.3
+• Presiding over the one part of the economy that really was better under Trump (even during the pandemic), and now, in existential crisis without him, desperately determined to do whatever it could for another Trump fix, aka “Trump Bump 2.0.”
+Even if that meant baldly violating the very principles it claimed (per bullet #3) to uphold.3

 • As conflicted against its own interests as the working class — via the same masters of the universe, no less, i.e. the American oligarchs who now own them, exemplified by the Washington Post’s decision not to endorse in the presidential race, which cost it 250,000+ subscribers overnight, but benefited other companies owned by the same oligarch on multiple levels.4

-Instead and indeed, in a nation that’s become increasingly meta and make-believe, an old Hollywood adage should have been — and continue to be — the rule of thumb in electoral politics instead: nobody knows anything.
+Instead and indeed, in a nation that’s become increasingly meta and make-believe, an old Hollywood adage should have been — and continue to be — the rule of thumb in electoral politics: nobody knows anything.
 At least, they didn’t when they voted.

 For example: